MehulBandhu/quantum_computing_explorations/README.md

 # quantum-computing-explorations

 A couple of notebooks I wrote to get hands-on with encoding computational problems into quantum systems.
-The goal was to take all the theoretical learning and actually implement things: build the Hamiltonians, run the variational loops, put them on real hardware, and see what comes out.
+As part of my research course, I was tasked with understanding quantum simulation frameworks and quantum algorithms.
+After reading some key papers in this field and learning about how these systems behave at the gate level, and what problems could be solved - I implemented algorithms to simulate protein folding as a decision making problem and guiding the system towards minimizing energy.
+It's beautiful to think about systems this way, and now I can't stop thinking about all the possible problems that can be projected on to the quantum framework.

 ## Results